Gustuph/digital-writing-folio/class-exercises-and-project-iteration.md

 ## What is the purpose of your piece?
 Was there an inspiration that brought it about?

-This piece started with the idea of being haunted, of a ghost that followed you through the novel.
+This piece started with the idea of being haunted, of a ghost that followed you through the story.
 Expanding this piece into an exploration of themes of grief and finding forgiveness for yourself felt like the natural extension of haunting.

 ## What is the overall vision for your piece (spatially, architecturally) and how do the prototyped four rooms/screens fit into that vision?
 Have you received feedback on anything that is missing or unclear, that you need to develop further?